minnayu/CPSC-357-Project-1/README.md

 second hour
 second minute

-create constant called lengthOfHour with value of 60 create constant called lengthOfDay with value 24 create var hourDifference of type int with value of 0 create var minuteDifference of type int with value of 0
+create constant called lengthOfHourInMinutes with value of 60 create constant called lengthOfDayInHours with value 24 create var hourDifference of type int with value of 0 create var minuteDifference of type int with value of 0

 to compute hour difference:

-if firstHour is greater than secondHour, then the hourDifference is the absolute value of firstHour minus lengthOfDay, then add secondHour to that value
+if firstHour is greater than secondHour, then the hourDifference is lengthOfDayInHours minus firstHour, then add secondHour to that value

 else, hourDifference is equal to absolute value of secondHour minus firstHour